thivyanth/grp/README.md

 # Generalist Robotics Policy (GRP) Project

-This project implements a Generalist Robotics Policy (GRP) using a Vision Transformer (ViT) architecture.
-The model is designed to process multiple input types, including images, text goals, and goal images, to generate continuous action outputs for robotic control.
+This project is my implementation of a Generalist Robotics Policy (GRP) using a Vision Transformer (ViT) architecture.
+Inspired by existing approaches but built from the ground up, this model processes multiple input types such as images, text goals, and goal images to generate continuous action outputs for robotic control.
+While drawing inspiration from established concepts, I've recreated this implementation to deepen my understanding of GRP architectures.
+This is basically a mini and very basic version of [octo](https://github.com/octo-models/octo).

-## Current Status

-**Note: This project is currently in the debugging phase.**

-I'm working on resolving issues, understanding and improving the model.

 ## Getting Started